8299232037/Chat_Application/README.md

 # project1
-In this project we are able to communicate from server and client. use the concept of multithreading and synchronisation.
+In this project we  able to communicate from server and client.
+Used the concept of multithreading and synchronisation.